top of page

 The verb 'stutter' has a rich linguistic history, tracing its origins back to ancient languages and evolving over time.
 It has undergone subtle changes in spelling and pronunciation throughout its journey through various languages, each contributing to its contemporary form.
 The roots of 'stutter' can be found in the Old English word 'stotorian,' which meant 'to stutter or stammer.'
 Over centuries, this word evolved into the Middle English 'stoteren' and eventually became the modern English 'stutter.'
 The etymology of 'stutter' reflects the enduring human struggle with speech impediments and the gradual linguistic transformations that have shaped our language.

-Quiz: Find the meaning of the verb stutter:
+Find the correct meaning of the verb stutter:

 Try Again!